arruda/Early-Filtering-Gnosis-Setup/README.md

     - Then run `docker-compose down` to clean up the docker containers.
 - On the Server:
     - Back in this clonned repository location, run the same script you use to start the Server components, but with the `down` argument, eg: `./compose-all-<method>.sh down` (where method is either `gnosis` or `cloudseg`).

-# Running
-Load the environment variables from .env in the environment, one way of doing this is using `source load_env.sh` command.
-Then run the script for the version of the system you want to run on the Server (the standard Gnosis version, or the one with the CloudSeg ImageResizer component), as described above:

-## Gnosis Early Filtering
-Execute: `./compose-all-gnosis.sh up -d`

-## CloudSeg Version
-Execute: `./compose-all-cloudseg.sh up -d`

-# Stopping/Remove All Data

-## Gnosis Early Filtering
-Execute: `./compose-all-gnosis.sh down`

-## CloudSeg Version
-Execute: `./compose-all-cloudseg.sh down`

 # Logs